Blazingbeta/CurveFlow/docs/objects.rst

 - ADDITIVE: New values are added/subtracted to the total
 - AVERAGE: New values are averaged based on previous numbers entered.
 - SET: New values can only be set using :ref:`Controller.SetTrackedValue<class_controller_set_tracked_value>`
+- AVERAGEWEIGHTED: New values are added to an average that is always additionCount size

 .. _class_objects_messagetype: